-Figure 3.
-The average time in days between satellite observations in the UKCS.

 3. Methods

 3.1 Data processing chain

-The multistage and fully functional processing chain has been developed for automatic processing of the archive of ENVISAR ASAR images.
+The multistage and fully functional processing chain has been developed for automatic processing of the archive of ENVISAT ASAR images.
 The processing chain is shown in the block diagram in Figure 4 with the arrows indicating the data flow.
 The chain is implemented using the Python programming language and uses Sentinel Application Platform (SNAP), the ESA open source platform for Earth Observation processing and analysis.